diegolopezronda/dilopez-devops/README.md

 * Vagrant

 ### Installation ###
-* Please run './install.sh' to install the application.
+* Please run `./install.sh` to install the application.
   Note this will start a clean installation.
-* Then access the virtual machine with 'vagrant ssh master'
+* Then access the virtual machine with `vagrant ssh master`